Wandalen/wTesting/doc/version.eng/tutorial/Verbosity.md

 The test report for the `ok` test includes:

 - path to the test file;
-- line number with test check;
+- number of line with test check;
 - test suite code with test check;
 - result of testing.

-The test report with the status `failed` additionally contains a section with an error.
+The test report with the status `failed` additionally contains a section with description of an error.
 For example, in this report this section is

 ```
         - got :